What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 Infrastructure & Integrations

-Even though the models are hosted, you’ll still need cloud infrastructure to:
+Even when the models are hosted, you’ll still need cloud infrastructure and application logic to:

 • Orchestrate LLM calls